IsabelleThivierge/duj-edge-validation/docs/results_summary.md

 # DUJ Edge Validation — Results Summary

+Event-triggered invariant steering maintains bounded multi-agent dynamics while using ~28% of the correction budget of continuous enforcement on edge hardware.

 ## Overview

 This repository documents early validation results for an event-triggered invariant steering mechanism (DUJ / FEITH-R) evaluated on edge hardware.